More country hotels? Son Macià Negre and Son Sales receive tourism status — and what that means for the island

 A typical early-morning scene in Marratxí shows what is at stake: on the road to Bunyola, where the access to Son Sales branches off, a delivery van is headed to the market, chickens cluck behind a wall and the smell of freshly baked ensaimadas drifts from a bakery.
 A few hundred meters away an excavator starts its engine — renovation work begins, but the neighborhood asks: Will our path remain public?
 Who will pay for parking if guests suddenly arrive?

-Concrete proposals so that conversion to agritourism does not only benefit owners: binding contracts to preserve monument-worthy fabric; limits on guest numbers per municipality; mandatory local employment contracts and preferential purchasing from local producers; transparency of submitted restoration plans and resident participation before approval.
+Concrete proposals so that conversion to agritourism does not only benefit owners: binding contracts to preserve monument-worthy fabric; limits on guest numbers per municipality; mandatory local employment contracts and preferential purchasing from local producers; transparency of submitted restoration plans and resident participation before approval, measures echoed in discussions about local impacts such as Sale of Es Molí in Deià: Who benefits from the new owner?.
 In addition, tourist places in historic buildings should be tied to compensations — for example, regular days with free access for the population or revenue shares for municipal restoration funds.

 Transport planning matters: Son Macià Negre was long unattractive because a planned second Palma ring road was to run right next to it.
 The project is now politically considered unlikely, but proximity to transport axes remains a factor that will drive noise and demand in the future.
 The island council must disclose such infrastructure perspectives in allocation processes.